-Finally, actual innocence can create an exception to the oneyear time limitation.
+Finally, actual innocence can create an exception to the one-year time limitation.
 To qualify for the actual innocence exception, the prisoner "must establish that, in light of new evidence, 'it is more likely than not that no reasonable juror would have found petitioner guilty beyond a reasonable doubt.'"
 House v.
 Bell 547 U.S. 518, 536-37 (2006) (quoting Schlup v.
 Delo, 513 U.S. 298, 327 (1995)).
-The prisoner must come forward with "new reliable evidencewhether it be exculpatory scientific evidence, trustworthy eyewitness accounts, or critical physical evidence-that was not presented at trial."
+The prisoner must come forward with "new reliable evidence-whether it be exculpatory scientific evidence, trustworthy eyewitness accounts, or critical physical evidence-that was not presented at trial."
 Schlup, 513 U.S. at 324.

-Petitioner's direct review concluded when the KSC affirmed her convictions on July 3, 2014.
-Petitioner then had 90 days to seek review before the United States Supreme Court.
-Thus, Petitioner's one-year federal habeas limitation period began to run around October 3, 2014.
-According to her petition, Petitioner filed her first postconviction motion for collateral review in case number 15CV1637 on June 20, 2015, tolling the one-year limitation period.1 Approximately 260 days of the one-year limitation period had expired at that point, leaving approximately 105 days remaining.
+Petitioner's direct review concluded when the KSC affirmed his conviction on January 8, 2016.
+Petitioner then had 90 days to seek review before the United States Supreme Court, but there is no indication that he did so.
+Thus, Petitioner's one-year federal habeas limitation period began to run on approximately April 10, 2016, the day after the 90 days expired.

+Online records from the Kansas appellate courts reflect that Petitioner filed his first postconviction motion for relief under K.S.A.
+60-1507 on October 20, 2016, tolling the one-year federal habeas limitation period.
+At that point, approximately 191 days of the year had expired, leaving approximately 174 days remaining.
+Petitioner's 60-1507 proceedings concluded on July 22, 2019, when the KSC denied the petition for review.